robochase6000/robochase6000.github.io/_posts/2023-09-23-use-jetbrains-rider-as-default-code-editor-for-godot.md

 Here's how to do it on the mac -
 Editor > Editor Settings > Text Editor > External

+See the Exec Path field -
 ![Setting up Rider in Godot](/assets/images/godot-rider-config.png)

+you need to navigate to inside the Rider.app -> select Rider.app/Contents/MacOS/rider

+this only gets so far.  with this setting changed, double clicking a file in Godot will open the file in Rider, but it won't open the sln in rider.

+To have it auto-open the sln in rider, enter this in the Exec Flags field - `{project} --line {line} {file}`